n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Clockify/README.md

 1. Select the credentials that you entered in the previous node.
 2. Select 'Tag' from the ***Resource*** dropdown list.
 3. Select the ***Workspace ID*** from the dropdown list.
-4. Enter the name of the tag in the ***Name*** field.
+4. Enter the name of a tag in the ***Name*** field.
 5. Click on ***Execute Node*** to run the node.
 :::

-In the screenshot below, you may see that the node creates a new tag in the n8n workspace in Clockify.
+In the screenshot below, you will notice that the node creates a new tag `docs` in the n8n workspace in Clockify.

 ![Using the Clockify node to create a tag](./Clockify1_node.png)